jdacocos/MRUHacks2023/README.md

 ### Finding Communities

-Introduces some available support centers at Mount Royal University (MRU) such as the International Student Support Centre (ISSC) and the International Student CLub.
+Introduces some available support centers at Mount Royal University (MRU) such as the International Student Support Centre (ISSC) and the International Student Club.

 ### Language Learning Tools